Snp-Rj-Ind-code-error-420/book-dataset-amazon/README.md

 This project aims to extract useful insights from the Amazon Books dataset.
 The dataset contains information about books sold on Amazon, including titles, authors, publication dates, ratings, and reviews.

 ## Dataset Description
-The Amazon Books dataset contains the following variables:
+The Amazon Books dataset[^1] contains the following variables:

 - Title: Book title
 - Author: Book author